What is hamon

 Katana without hamon

 A katana without hamon is a Japanese sword that lacks the traditional tempered edge.
-While this may make the blade less effective in combat, it can still be a deadly weapon in the hands of a skilled user.
-The main advantage of a katana without hamon is that it is much easier to produce, making it more affordable for most people.
-Additionally, the lack of tempering means that the blade will not shatter as easily as one with a hamon.
+While this reduces the blade's combat effectiveness, it may still be a lethal weapon in the hands of an experienced user.
+The biggest benefit of a katana sans hamon is that it is significantly easier to make, making it more cheap to the majority of people.
+Furthermore, because to the absence of tempering, the blade will not fracture as quickly as one with a hamon.

-However, it is important to note that a katana without hamon is still a dangerous weapon and should be treated with respect.
+It is crucial to remember, however, that a katana without hamon is still a dangerous weapon and should be dealt with caution.